tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-01-25-small-databases.md

 ---
-title: Notes on working with small indexes, databases and community resources
+title: The Magic of Small Databases
-subtitle: Working with databases, lists and collections
+subtitle: Notes on personal libraries, collections and small indexes on the web
 layout: blog
 ---